 Review plans within 30 days of receipt of a new plan and within 15 days of a revised plan.

-Approve, approve with modifications, approve with performance reservations, or disapprove draft plans in conformance with the basic control objectives contained in 15A NCAC 04B .0106.
+Approve, approve with modifications, , or disapprove draft plans in conformance with the basic control objectives contained in 15A NCAC 04B .0106.

-Notify in writing the person submitting the plan that it has been approved, approved with modifications, approved with performance reservations or disapproved within 30 days of receipt of a new plan and within 15 days of a revised plan.
+Notify in writing the person submitting the plan that it has been approved, approved with modifications, or disapproved within 30 days of receipt of a new plan and within 15 days of a revised plan.

 Include in written notifications of plan approval the following: